Assembly Point Water Quality Coalition

 Below is a scan of the "Assembly Point Kozy Kolony Kongenial Kottagers"; press the pause button if you wish to read the content

-The last 1/2 mile of Assembly Point is the Otyokwa area.
-Centered within a 7/8 mile long loop of road is a forested wetland, deemed "Forever Wild" and named from the Native American as a place of Assembly .
+The last 1/2 mile of Assembly Point is "Otyokwa" .
+Centered within the loop road of Otyokwa is a forested wetland, deemed "Forever Wild".
+The name Otyokwa derives from Native American- " a place of assembly" .
 It is jointly owned and managed by the residents residing along its periphery.
 The document below tells the history of this part of Assembly Point.
 Please click on the icon for the story.

 www.assemblypointassociation.org/ervien/toc.htm